bakhtiyark/rsschool-cv/gh-pages/cv.md

 email: bakhtiyark234@gmail.com \

 > # About me
-Jack of all trades and master of none, i'm on my way to rectify this by taking programming real serious.🤔
+Jack of all trades and master of none, i'm on my way to rectify this by taking programming _real serious_.🤔

 > # Skills
 - Rudimentary Python